PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 On the other hand, if you think you might _ever_ need to describe export policy including other ASNs, it might be a good idea to just define your export policy in terms of sets of ASNs.
 Even if you currently don't have any downstream customers, you can just define an `as-set` only including your `aut-num`, and just need to come back later and modify this one object.

-There are a lot of networks which just try and name their `as-set` objects something unique so there isn't collisions with `as-set` names from other networks, and the requirements / conventions likely vary from IRR database to database, so we are again presenting AltDB's recommended naming convention for objects.
+There are a lot of networks which just try and name their `as-set` objects something unique so there aren't collisions with `as-set` names from other networks, and the requirements / conventions likely vary from IRR database to database, so we are again presenting AltDB's recommended naming convention for objects.
 To make sure that all of your `as-set` object names are unique, you should take advantage of the fact that you've already paid an RIR money to ensure that your ASN is unique, and preface the `as-set` with your `aut-num` object name.
 You follow this with a colon, and "AS-" to easily identify this as an `as-set` as opposed to a `route-set` or some other sort of object.
 You can finally apply a useful name for the set such as "ALL" to cover yourself and all your customers, or "CUSTOMERS" to cover your customers but not yourself.